 Therefore, the inumber argument can be supplied to the Excel Imln function as any of the following:

 The spreadsheets below show four examples of the Imln function:

-Further information and examples of the Excel Imln function can be found on the Microsoft Office website
+Further details and examples of the Excel Imln function are provided on the Microsoft Office website